microsoft/bedrock-cli/guides/project-service-management-guide.md

 #### Helm Configuration for SPK

-`spk service create` allows a user to configure a service a number fo ways with a backing helm chart.
+`spk service create` allows a user to configure a service a number of ways with a backing helm chart.

 Presently, there are are a number of options for `spk service create` documented